laurennmooney/OOP-basics/intro-to-OOP.md

 - It allows you to organize your code much easier.
 We can create our own classes, which will each have its own file.
 - It helps to maintain and extend your code.

+### Okay, but WHAT is object-oriented programming?

+- It is basically a programming paradigm, or model/pattern.
+- Classes and objects are the building blocks of OOP.
+- Initially, OOP was invented to model or reflect real-world objects.
+The reason was to make it easier for developers to develop software.
+- As time went on, OOP actually evolved into something much more.
+It evolved into a way that we can write more flexible, maintainable, and scalable software.

+**So, why objects?**

+The idea behind objects is to be able to expose data and functionality that can manipulate the data we are storing.

+So, basically, objects give us the ability to expose functionality while hiding its implimentation.
+This is powerful because we are making it easier for other developers to use our code, because they don't need to worry about the details.
+All they need to see is the thing that we are returning them and the process that will be done for them.